 Tracy Duchac was promoted to Associate Head Coach of the Stanford women's swimming and diving team in 2014 after serving two years as an assistant.
-The 2015-16 season marks her fourth on The Farm under head coach Greg Meehan.
+The 2016-17 season marks her fifth on The Farm under head coach Greg Meehan.

 Duchac was instrumental in Stanford’s second-place showing at the 2014 NCAA Championships.
 The Cardinal won four of five relays, Maya DiRado swept the IM races and Felicia Lee won the 100 fly, as Stanford outpaced expectations on its way to its best NCAA showing since 2010.

 In her first season with the program, Stanford set four school and three Avery Aquatic Center records to help highlight the 2012-13 season.
-The Cardinal won the Pac-12 Conference Championships for the third time in four seasons, holding off second-place USC by 21 points.
-On top of an eighth-place finish at the NCAA Championships, nine student-athletes combined for 30 All-American honors.
+The Cardinal won the Pac-12 Conference championship, and in addition to an eighth-place finish at the NCAA Championships, nine student-athletes combined for 30 All-America honors.

 In addition to her success with current student-athletes, Duchac has been vital in the recruiting process.
-Her efforts helped Stanford sign what many considered to be the No. 1 class in 2013-14, which was highlighted by 2014-15 U.S. National Team member Simone Manuel.
+Her efforts helped Stanford sign what many considered to be the No. 1 class in 2013-14, which was highlighted by 2014-15 U.S. National Team member Simone Manuel, and the No. 1 class in 2015-16, which was highlighted by Katie Ledecky.

 Duchac, who earned honorable mention All-America honors as a swimmer at Purdue, helped Arizona to a fifth-place finish at the 2012 NCAA Championships, the program's ninth consecutive NCAA finish in the top five.